8 Ways to Help a Friend Through a Breakup

 7. Avoid speaking poorly about their ex

-Even if you’re furious at your friend’s ex for whatever happened, or never trusted them in the first place, it's wise to keep your opinions to yourself until things have settled down.
+Even if you’re furious at your friend’s ex for whatever happened before or during the breakup, or never trusted them in the first place, it's wise to keep your opinions to yourself until things have settled down.
 Making negative comments will only make your friend feel like they can’t express sentiments about missing or still loving their ex.

 8. If they could use professional support, help them find a therapist